fracapuano/gym-laser/copy.md

 </div>

 #### 2. Dependancy on the dynamics
-BO typically optimizes for specific system parameters and doesn't generalize well when laser dynamics change.
+BO typically optimizes for specific system parameters and **doesn't generalize well when laser dynamics change**.
 Each new experimental setup or parameter regime may require re-optimizing the process from scratch!

 This follows from standard BO optimizing a typically-scalar loss function under stationarity assumptions, which can prove rather problematic in the context of pulse-shaping.
-This follows from the fact day-to-day changes in the experimental setup can quite reasonably result in non-stationary: the same control, when applied in different experimental conditions, can yield significantly different results.
+This follows from the fact day-to-day changes in the experimental setup can quite reasonably result in non-stationarity: **the same control, when applied in different experimental conditions, can yield significantly different results**.

 <div align="center">
     <img src="https://huggingface.co/datasets/fracapuano/rlaser-assets/resolve/main/assets/B_integral.png" alt="Phase changes animation" width="70%">